A1 (group): 2002: Make It Good, Marazzi's departure and split

-Their third album, Make It Good saw a change in direction but was to be their last studio project.
+Their third album, Make It Good saw a change of direction in their musical style but was to be their last studio project.
 On 8 October 2002, Marazzi left the group, citing personal reasons, and a1 subsequently decided to split.

-2002–09: Post A1 and solo careers
+2002–2009: Post A1 and solo careers

 In January 2004 a Best of A1 album was released in Asia; a compilation featuring all of their singles, two previously unreleased concert recordings, and three exclusive B-Sides.
 In 2009, following Adams' appearance on Celebrity Big Brother, the band released its Greatest Hits in the UK.

-In 2005, Adams went on to release his first solo single, "Sorry", which peaked at number 18 on the UK Singles Chart.
+In 2005, Adams went on to release his first solo single, "Sorry", which peaked at number 18 on the UK singles chart.
 Adams was also due to record an album but parted with his record label.
 In 2009, he appeared as a contestant on Celebrity Big Brother, eventually placing fifth.
 He attracted much attention later that same year when he posed naked for the cover of Attitude.

 In 2003, Ingebrigtsen also began a solo career, with his first solo single, "In Love With an Angel", being released in 2004.
 The single stayed in the Top 10 of the Norway Singles Chart for nearly three months.
 The song was swiftly followed by "Things Are Gonna Change", which became Ingebrigsten's final solo single before he moved into other areas of showbusiness.

 In 2002, Read focused on becoming a songwriter for other artists, after signing a deal with Metrophonic.
 Read has written for artists such as Charlotte Church, Boyzone, Michael Bolton, Robin Gibb, and The Hollies.
 Read released his debut solo single, "Greatest Lady in My Life", on 2 March 2009.
 His debut solo album, Peace at Last was released in June 2009.

 Months after he left the band, Marazzi hosted the Andy Cole Children's Foundation (now All Star Kids) on 26 April 2003 together with Jo Good.
 He turned down the offer to appear in I'm a Celebrity...Get Me Out of Here! in 2004.
 In late 2005 he formed a soul/rock band in Sunderland, Northeast England called Snagsby.
 He left the band in early 2009.
 Marazzi then went to work in The George Hotel in Whitby as a club DJ.